My 14-Day JR Pass

 5:59PM, "Twilight".

-Downward trail seemed shorter.
 Hike to the summit took 1:36H, and only 45-minutes on return.
-We went on a different loop on the way down.
-Because I did not see the "torii crossroad" anymore.
-The downward loop led to a road to the market, and the torii gate of the Fushimi Inari shrine, where we started.
+Because we diverted to a different loop on the way down, I did not see the torii crossroad I have seen on the way up.
+Downward loop led to the market street, as well as the main torii gate of the Fushimi Inari shrine, where we entered when we alighted from the Inari train station.

 6:08PM, Inari Station.